 5 Tips for Successfully Patenting Your Idea

 Patents are the most popular intellectual property right amongst the technology and startup communities.
-Here are five tips to keep in mind when looking to patent your idea.
+Here are five top tips to keep in mind when patenting your idea.

 You should check that your idea is not excluded from being patentable subject matter.
 Otherwise you risk spending more time and money on the patent application than you would like.
 It is also prudent to conduct a ‘prior art search’ to check that there are no previous patents for your idea which would be novelty destroying for your application.